The history of the Section of Modern Hungarian Literature

-The Section, which was originally called 20th-Century Section and organized to explore and analyse the history of 20th-century Hungarian literature, is of the same age as the Institute itself.
-Its first leader was Aladár Komlós, who was followed by Miklós Szabolcsi (from 1958), György Bodnár (from 1966), Miklós Béládi (from 1981), György Tverdota (from 1984).
-The work then was directed by Béla Pomogáts from September 1991, and Gergely Angyalosi from June 1992 to 2014.
-Since 2014, András Kappanyos has been the head of section.
+The section was established to examine and analyse the history of twentieth-century Hungarian literature.
+It was initially called the 20th-century Section and was founded at the same time as the Institute.
+Its first head of section was Aladár Komlós, followed by Miklós Szabolcsi (from 1958), György Bodnár (from 1966), Miklós Béládi (from 1981), and György Tverdota (from 1984).
+From September 1991 the work was supervised by Béla Pomogáts, and between June 1992 and 2014 by Gergely Angyalosi.
+András Kappanyos has been the head of the section since 2014.

-In the field of source and text edition, work started right after the establishment of the Institute.
-The first volume of the series New Hungarian Museum (Új Magyar Múzeum), devoted to source and document publications, was issued in 1957; the third and fourth volume of Attila József’s critical edition, which had been started earlier, were completed (edited by Miklós Szabolcsi) and later two new magistral volumes of Attila József’s poems were also published (edited by Béla Stoll).
-The critical edition of Attila József’s prose writings is Iván Horváth and György Tverdota’s merit.
-The biggest textological enterprise of the Section is the critical edition of Mihály Babits’s poems, on which a separate team has been working since 1986 with József Láng’s guidance.
-The remarkable amount of preparatory work shows the significance and novelty of the project: the redaction of each volume was preceded by the preparation of the manuscript catalogue, the bibliography and the biographical chronology.
+Work in the fields of source and text edition began right after the establishment of the Institute.
+The first volume of the series Új Magyar Múzeum (New Hungarian Museum) appeared in 1957, dedicated to publishing sources and documents.
+The third and fourth volumes of the critical edition of Attila József, which had been started earlier, was also completed, edited by Miklós Szabolcsi.
+This was followed by two volumes of the new magistral edition of Attila József’s poems, edited by Béla Stoll.
+Credit goes to Iván Horváth and György Tverdota for publishing Attila József’s prose.
+The largest textological undertaking of the section is the critical edition of the poems written by Mihály Babits, with a dedicated working group since 1986, led by József Láng until his death (2016).
+The novelty and significance of the task is demonstrated by the enormity of the preparatory work that went into it: the redaction of each volume was preceded by the preparation of the manuscript catalogue, the bibliography, and the biographical chronology.

-At present, the major task of the Section is to prepare the third volume of the manual on literary history.
-This is done in coordination with the Theoretical Section and the Eastern European Section with the help of external colleagues, too.
-Besides, the Corpus Alienum team also operates within the Section – it does researches in the fields of body poetics, corporeal narratology, xenology, theories on literary images.
+At present, the section is mainly working on the preparation of the third volume of the literary history manual.
+We are conducting this work together with the Theoretical and the Eastern European Sections, with the help of external collaborators.
+In addition, the section houses the Corpus Alienum working group, which researches the fields of body poetics, corporeal narratology, xenology, and theories on literary images.